Using the STAC Specification#

 In the latter case, each entry (operation) is applied to the corresponding channel.

-specification defines the following scaling types with their associated parameters:
+The mlm specification defines the following scaling types with their associated parameters:

 For example, the following fragment indicates that the values in the first channel must be substracted with value 5, in the second channel all the values lower than 0 or higher than 10 must be set to these limits, and the values in the third channel must be divided by 255.
 As there must be one entry per channel, this example is only applicable when the input data contains exactly 3 channels.